 The University of Alabama at Birmingham (UAB), also referred to herein as "University," has developed this Identity Theft Prevention Policy to facilitate the University's Identity Theft Prevention Program ("Program") pursuant to the Federal Trade Commission's ("FTC") Red Flags Regulation (16 CFR § 681.2), which implements Section 114 of the Fair and Accurate Credit Transactions (FACT) Act of 2003 and the final rules implementing section 315 of the FACT Act.
 The regulations require each financial institution or creditor to develop and implement a written Identity Theft Prevention Program (Program) to detect, prevent, and mitigate identity theft in connection with the opening of certain accounts and the maintenance of certain existing accounts.
-For the purpose of these regulations, UAB is considered a creditor and has developed this policy with consideration of the size and complexity of the University's operations, its account systems and the nature and scope of the University's activities.
+For the purpose of these regulations, UAB is considered a creditor and has developed this policy with consideration of the size and complexity of the University's activities.